 Swim the Xcaret Underground River

 Our last activity of the day was the Xcaret Underground River.
 Our toddler built off of his “swimming” success at Children’s World and eagerly got into the underground river with Celine!

-He’d barely gone into the water at our swimming pool at our 3-bedroom Playa del Carmen Airbnb and there he was going into the underground river – amazing!
+He’d barely gone into the water at our swimming pool at our 3-bedroom Playa del Carmen condo vacation rental and there he was going into the underground river – amazing!